nanjekyejoannah-zz/go_s3tests/README.md

 	git clone https://github.com/nanjekyejoannah/go_s3tests
 	cd go_s3tests

 You will need to create a configuration file with the location of the service and credentials.
-You can edit the config.toml.sample file available in the project.
-Make sure to save it as config.toml.
+Edit the config.toml.sample file available in the project.
+Make sure you save it as config.toml.
 You can also decide to make the config file a yaml or json.
 Just give it config.yaml or config.json for yaml and json respectively.
-The tests connect to the Ceph RGW ,therefore you shoud have started your RGW and use the credentials you get.

 The config file looks like this:

 	[DEFAULT]

 	host = "s3.amazonaws.com"